radanskoric/masterhotwire/src/_pages/privacy.md

 ### Cookies

-MasterHotwire does not use any cookies.
+Before you have purchased the book, MasterHotwire does not use any cookies.
 The website only contains publicly accessible content and the analytics solution used, Plausible, does not use any cookies.

+Once you have purchased the book you have the option of logging into the web version of the book part of the website, accessible at [book.masterhotwire.com](https://book.masterhotwire.com).
+Like any other website with a login, the web version of the book uses 'cookies.'
+These cookies are used solely to store information about your account to remember you and you don't have to sign in every time.

+For more general information on cookies, please read ["What Are Cookies"](https://www.termsfeed.com/blog/cookies/).

 ### CCPA Privacy Rights (Do Not Sell My Personal Information)